Biblical Account of the Tower of Babel

 35 And the Lord smote the three divisions that were there, and he punished them according to their works and designs; those who said, We will ascend to heaven and serve our gods, became like apes and elephants; and those who said, We will smite the heaven with arrows, the Lord killed them, one man through the hand of his neighbor; and the third division of those who said, We will ascend to heaven and fight against him, the Lord scattered them throughout the earth.

 There are a number of parallels from the ANE that can help us contextualize the story of the tower.
-On Akkadian account describes a deity scattering the people and confusing their speech.
+One Akkadian account describes a deity scattering the people and confusing their speech.
+To date, this is the only story from the ANE that I know of which mentions the deities scattering the people and/or confusing their speech.
+It’s possibly the cousin of the biblical story.

 (The thoughts) of his heart were evil.